aws-samples/sagemaker-custom-model-inference-endpoint/README.md

 aws s3 cp model.tar.gz s3://mybucket-${BUCKET_POSTFIX}/model.tar.gz
 ```
 4. With your model code and an extended SageMaker container you will use SageMaker Studio to create a model, endpoint configuration, and endpoint.
 5. Call the inference endpoint to ensure your model is running correctly

-3. Define your model artifacts and inference file within a specific file structure, archive your model files as a tar.gz, and upload your files to Amazon Simple Storage Service (S3)

-4. With your model code and an extended SageMaker container you will use SageMaker Studio to create a model, endpoint configuration, and endpoint.

-5. Call the inference endpoint to ensure your model is running correctly

 ## Querying the Endpoint